germainetan/travelnest/README.md

 ### Create a user account in phpMyAdmin

-1) Start up WAMPServer/ MAMPServer
+1) Start up WAMPServer/ MAMPServer (do not close as it will be needed for the web app)

 2) Open phpMyAdmin and click User accounts